Atom-Atharva/bill-mitra/backend/README.md

 #### Configure Application

-- Configure DB and related properties
+- Configure DB and related properties.
 - Also, set Context Path for the APIs.
 - Environment variables using `.env` file (for future references) but use it to configure run/debug configurations.

+#### Create Entity Classes
 - Created Entity Classes as per the Database Overview.
+- Create Relationship (PK - FK) between different tables.

+#### Authentication
+- Used Jason-web-token to authenticate using cookies
+- Authentication creates cookies that are passed to the frontend.
+- Configure SecurityConfig with `@EnableWebSecurity`.
+- Custom CORS Policy, FilterChain, etc.
+-